Skip to content

 Warning

 We do not recommend using this method to query replicas.
-We will soon be deprecating this method, but we will maintain the documentation until a deprecation date has been set.
 If you are currently using this method, we recommend switching to method 1.

 If you are not using a global replica credential, then, by default, all queries are served by the primary.
 However you may route any SELECT queries to replicas by issuing the following command on a connection: